 You connect your on-premises systems to your K2 Cloud tenancy using a web-based administration portal that is part of the SDA Access Controller (the “controller”).
 This provides the ability to expose line-of-business systems, configure the ports that traffic flows through, and more.

-K2 SDA is deployed as a matched pair of nodes: you deploy the controller node in your on-premises environment as a virtual machine hosting the administration site, while the gateway node is deployed by K2 to your K2 Cloud tenant.
+K2 SDA is deployed as a matched pair of nodes: a Controller node, and a Gateway node.
+You deploy the Controller node in your on-premises environment as a virtual machine hosting the SDA administration site, while the Gateway node is deployed by K2 Operations in your K2 Cloud tenant environment.

 Located in the organization’s K2 Cloud tenant, the role of the gateway SDA node is to act as a front-end to all applications and users within K2 Cloud.
 It operates without the need to open any ports in your firewall and ensures that only legitimate session data can pass through into your internal network.

 This component runs as a windows service on a K2 Cloud environment.
 It accepts inbound tcp connections from K2 and queues the requests for access to on-premises LOB systems.